HewlettPackard/shs-docs/docs/portal/developer-portal/install/HPE_Slingshot_200Gbps_cxi_nic_system_install_upgrade_procedure.md

                kmod-kdreg2
             ```

-5. Create or update an image.
+5. Determine the repo group to use.

    The following examples use the `slingshot-host-software-repo-group` repo group created earlier in this procedure.
    If a different repo group is preferred, use the following commands to find an existing repo group.